 (YEAR MONTH DAY ORDER OF PAYMENT) ex, 20160709001

 5.2 The Executive may at any time require that any Recognized Association submit its constitutions and executive lists to the Executive in order that the Executive may determine whether the Association meets the requirements of this Constitution and applicable rules.
 The constitutions, and executive lists shall be submitted by the Recognized Association to the Secretary of the Party within fifteen (15) days of the receipt of such a request.

 5.3 Recognized Associations must submit all membership applications to the Secretary of the Party within seven (7) days of the receipt of the application

-5.4 All Membership fees collected by Associations are to be sent directly to the CFO of the Party to be deposited in the Party Bank Account.
-Sixty (60) percent of all membership fees will be reimbursed to the Riding Association under the following conditions:
+5.4 Forty (40) percent of Membership fees collected by Associations are to be sent directly to the CFO of the Party to be deposited in the Party Bank Account.

 5.5 In the event that the Executive determines that the Association fails to meet the requirements of this Constitution or applicable rules, or in the event that the Recognized Association has not submitted its constitutions, membership, fees and executive lists within the time set out in paragraph 5.2 to 5.4, the Executive shall notify the Recognized Association of the violation and the Recognized Association shall have thirty (30) days in which to comply or ninety (90) days should constitutional change be required.
 Failing adequate compliance, recognition may be withdrawn and the Association shall thereupon cease to be a Recognized Association for the purposes of this Constitution or the Executives of the Recognized Association will be removed from their positions and an election is held to fill the positions that are open.